 Regarding ergonomics and design, it provides everything you need for a relaxing gaming experience; it features specific padding points that cushion areas that would typically be neglected.

-Holding true to the name, the upholstery of this specific gaming chair is a unique soft thread letter with visually appealing colored mesh the gives the chair an aggressive look without sacrificing quality of construction.
+Holding true to the name, the upholstery of this specific gaming chair is a unique soft thread letter with visually appealing colored mesh the gives it an aggressive look without sacrificing quality of construction.

-This gaming chair is backed by a limited lifetime warranty so make sure you read the literature so you understand the factory's return policy if your chair can't hold the rigors of your gaming style.
+This gaming chair is backed by a limited lifetime warranty so make sure you read the literature so you understand the factory's return policy if it can't hold the rigors of your gaming style.

 When choosing a gaming chair, you need to factor in comfort, durability, and the type of chair and features you are going for.